-No massive surprise, but we start by creating a form or should i say window as its WPF. the window will be what is displayed when the notification happens.
+we start by creating a Window.
+The Window will be what is displayed when the notification happens.

 <Window x:Class="RSSBuddy.notificationWindow" xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation" xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml" Title="notificationWindow" ResizeMode="NoResize" ShowInTaskbar="False" Topmost="True" WindowStyle="None" HorizontalAlignment="Right" VerticalAlignment="Bottom">